ezrosent/frawk/info/performance.md

 This doc includes measurements for both parallel and serial invocations of frawk, and it also provides numbers for frawk using its LLVM and its Cranelift backend, with all optimizations enabled.
-The parallel invocations launch 3 workers (note this is not optimal for some benchmarks, but I don't want to tune the frawk configuration aggressively just to improve benchmark numbers).
+Note that frawk adaptively chooses the number of workers to launch for parallel invocations, so the ratio of CPU to wall time can vary across invocations.
 XSV supports parallelism but I noticed no performance benefit from this feature without first building an index of the underlying CSV file (a process which can take longer than the benchmark task itself without amortizing the cost over multiple runs).
 Similarly, I do not believe it is  possible to parallelize the other programs using generic tools like `gnu parallel` without first partitioning the data-set into multiple sub-files.

+### `-itsv` vs `-F'\t'`

+frawk allows you to specify the input format as TSV using the `itsv` option, but it also provides support for traditional Awk field separators using `-F` or by setting the `FS` variable.
+These two are not the same; they end up invoking two completely separate parsers under the hood. `-itsv` looks for escape sequences (like `\t`) and converts them to their corresponding characters. `-F'\t'`, on the other hand, does a more naive "split by tabs" algorithm. `-F'\t'` tends to perform faster than `-itsv` because parsing is less complex, and field size computations are easier to perform.
+The latter fact makes it easier to optimize scripts that do not parse a large suffix of columns in the input (e.g. only using columns 3 and 5 of a 30-column file).
+This is a feature of most of the benchmarks in this document, and, as I understand it, it's a big part of why tsv-utils is a consistent leader in performance here.

+Because tsv-utils, mawk and gawk are all invoked without the extra escaping behavior, the frawk invocations all use `-F'\t'` on TSV inputs.
+If you are curious about how frawk performs using `itsv` but don't want to run these benchmarks yourself,  it's my experience that `frawk -itsv` achieves similar (albeit slightly higher) throughput to using `icsv` on an equivalent CSV file.

 ### Test Data
 These benchmarks run on CSV and TSV versions of two data-sets: